code-and-effect/codeandeffect.com/services/custom-ecommerce-development.md

 subtext: Our customers come to us when existing ecommerce platforms are not quite good enough.
 We will work with you to map your ecommerce process and then build you a flexible, easy-to-use system that your customers will love.
-meta_description: When existing ecommerce platforms are not quite good enough we map out your unique processes then build a flexible system that your customers will love.
+description: When existing ecommerce platforms are not quite good enough we map out your unique processes then build a flexible system that your customers will love.
 ---